Circuit-killer/fpga-usbserial/README.md

 seen from soft core CPU or test example state machine that reverses typed chars.

-This core application side "speaks" complete serial bytes with READY/VALID signaling at maximum speed USB port can provide, not just two RX/TX RS232 lines at 115200 baud, however such interface should be made too as full usb-serial cable replacement.
+This core application side "speaks" complete serial bytes with READY/VALID signaling reaching up to 11 Mbit/s.
+It is not classic RX/TX RS232 at 115.2 kbit/s, however such interface should be made too as full usb-serial cable replacement.

 It has clock domain crossing so application side serial buffer should accept any clock synchronous with the application (or soft-core CPU).